 The film outlines how the town of Parkersburg, where Teflon manufactures its products has been hit especially hard with horrific ailments, such as horribly disfigured children and other severe health issues.
 It is said that these toxic chemicals have been found in the blood of 99.7% of Americans–a truly horrifying statistic that kept me wanting to watch and learn more.

-As someone who loves to cook at home, this documentary was extremely informative and further encouraged me to share products that I believe in that are much healthier options for our daily lives.
+As someone who loves to cook at home, this documentary was so informative and further encouraged me to share products that I believe in that are much healthier options for our daily lives.
 Although Teflon may be convenient and easy to use, the toxic exposure when using these products is absolutely not worth it.
 Especially when there are so many other better options out there! 🥘

 (also on Netflix!)